Ñancahuazú Guerrilla: Aftermath

 After he was killed, Guevara's body was lashed to the landing skids of a helicopter and flown to nearby Vallegrande, where photographs were taken of him lying on a concrete slab in the laundry room of the Nuestra Señora de Malta.
 As hundreds of local residents filed past the body, many of them considered Guevara's corpse to represent a "Christ-like" visage, with some of them even surreptitiously clipping locks of his hair as divine relics.
 Such comparisons were further extended when two weeks later upon seeing the post-mortem photographs, English art critic John Berger observed that they resembled two famous paintings: Rembrandt's The Anatomy Lesson of Dr. Nicolaes Tulp and Andrea Mantegna's Lamentation over the Dead Christ.
 There were also four correspondents present when Guevara's body arrived in Vallegrande, including Bjorn Kumm of the Swedish Aftonbladet, who described the scene in a 11 November 1967, exclusive for The New Republic.

 Bolivia had defeated its last major insurgency to date.
-President Barrientos himself died on 27 April 1969, in a helicopter crash.
+President Barrientos himself died in a helicopter crash on 27 April 1969.
 Most of Guevara's men were killed, wounded, or captured in the campaign.

 On 17 February 1968, five surviving guerrillas, three Cubans and two Bolivians, managed to get to Chile.
 There they were detained by policing carabiniers and sent to Iquique.
 On 22 February, the guerrillas applied for asylum.
 While in Iquique they were visited by Salvador Allende, then president of the senate of Chile.
-After the guerrilla's meeting with Allende and other prominent leftist politicians the interior minister of the Christian Democrat government Edmundo Pérez Zujovic decided to expel the guerrillas from Chile.
+After the guerrilla's meeting with Allende and other prominent leftist politicians, the interior minister of the Christian Democrat government Edmundo Pérez Zujovic decided to expel the guerrillas from Chile.
 Due to problems in obtaining transit visas the journey to Cuba was done via Tahiti and New Zealand.